neuronsimulator/nrn/docs/nmodl/language/nmodl.rst

     .. image:: /python/images/function_table_vT.png
         :align: center

-    Then whenever tau1(x) is called in the NMODL file, or tau1_k3st(x) is called from python, the interpolated value of the array is returned.
+    Then whenever tau1(x) is called in the NMODL file, or tau1_k3st(x) is called from Python, the interpolated value of the array is returned.
     A useful feature of FUNCTION_TABLEs is that prior to developing the Vector database, they can be attached to a scalar value as in